What is an Executor of Estate?

 While the terms “executor” and “administrator” have minor distinctions under the law, they can generally be used interchangeably to refer to the person named in a Will to carry out the terms and provisions of the Will.
-If someone dies without a Will, Texas law prescribes a list of those people entitled to serve as the executor or administrator.
+If someone dies without a Will, Texas law prescribes a list of those people entitled to serve as the administrator or executor of the estate.

-The Executor or Administrator has essentially 3 functions, which are as follows:
+The Executor or Administrator has essentially 3 duties, which are as follows:

 - Identify and Collect the assets of the Decedent’s estate;

 - Pay any debts that the Decedent owed at the time of his or her death; and

 - Distribute the remaining assets according to either the Will or pursuant to Texas law if the Decedent died without a Will.

 Within each of the duties listed above, the Executor or Administrator is going to have numerous responsibilities.
 Many of these executor responsibilities will be the same regardless of the type of probate administration you have (either independent or dependent), but the duties can vary significantly and become much more difficult if the administration is dependent.
 For more information on the differences in the types of probate, please see the section of this website entitled “Types of Probate.”

 Understanding Responsibilities of an Executor

 Although the responsibilities of an executor can be daunting, you should better understand the duties of the Executor (listed above) and what is entailed under each of those responsibilities.
 Following is a discussion of each in more detail.